McSorley matches wins mark, No. 21 Penn State tops Wisconsin

 THE TAKEAWAY

-Wisconsin: The Badgers were limited on offense with starting quarterback Alex Hornibrook out with a concussion.
+Wisconsin: The Badgers were limited on offense without Hornibrook.
 Coan attempted just four passes in the first half and completed two for 10 yards.
 Meanwhile, the Nittany Lions were able to load up the box and keep Taylor from getting into the end zone following his first big run.

 Penn State: Offensive coordinator Ricky Rahne stuck with the running game and fed Sanders the ball, going back to what worked for Penn State earlier in the season as McSorley deals with a sore knee.
-The offensive line was solid, and the strategy worked well on an afternoon when the wind whipped through Beaver Stadium.
+The offensive line was solid, and the strategy worked well.
 It was Sanders' first 100-yard rushing game since Oct.
 13.

 UP NEXT